undertheseanlp/ner/README.md

 [[English](README.md)] [[Vietnamese](README.vi.md)]

 This repository contains starter code for training and evaluating machine learning models in *Vietnamese Named Entity Recognition* problem.
 It is a part of [underthesea](https://github.com/magizbox/underthesea) project.
-The code gives an end-to-end working example for reading datasets, training machine learning models, and evaluating performance of the model.
+The code gives an end-to-end working example for reading datasets, training machine learning models, and evaluating performance of the models.
 It can easily be extended to train your own custom-defined models.

 ## Table of contents